rafaeleyng/macchina/README.md

 }
 ```

-The way to consume these properties is call `macchina.getProperties().showLoader` etc.
+The way to consume these properties is call `macchina.getProperties().showLoader` etc. Be wise enough to not modify the returned object.

 Note that Macchina won't show or hide the user form or change anything in your UI by itself.
 It will only keep track of the properties values for each state and take care of synchronous and asynchronous transitions between the states.
 To actually change things in your UI you should write code to do that (by consuming `macchina.getProperties()` and acting appropriately) or use some data-binding framework.